fBrx/fBrx.github.io-cms/content/page/about.md

 Besides my usual interest in design and performance, currently I'm deeply interested in anything related to improving the overall development performance - especially in larger teams.
 This spans from the usual suspects like continuous integration and delivery to thigs like container virtualization and model driven software development.

-Currently I'm employed by [CGI](http://www.cgi.com/), a global IT consulting company.
+Currently I'm employed by [W&W Informatik GmbH](http://www.ww-informatik.de/), the only IT supplier for the [W&W AG](http://www.ww-ag.de).
 The thoughts and opinions expressed on this site are solely my own and have no relationship to my employer.